Charles V of France: War resumes

-After the Castillan campaign, the Black Prince was invalid and heavily in debt.
+After the Castilian campaign, the Black Prince was invalid and heavily in debt.
 His rule in Gascony became increasingly autocratic.
 Nobles from Gascony petitioned Charles for aid, and when the Black Prince refused to answer a summons to Paris to answer the charges, Charles judged him disloyal and declared war in May 1369.

 Instead of seeking a major battle, as his predecessors had done, Charles chose a strategy of attrition, spreading the fighting at every point possible.
 The French and Castillan navies destroyed an English fleet at La Rochelle in 1372.
 Then, du Guesclin launched destructive raids against the coasts of England, naval reprisals to the English chevauchées.
 Bertrand du Guesclin, appointed Constable of France in 1370, beat back a major English offensive in northern France with an unnerving combination of raids, sieges, and pitched battles.
 He notably crushed Robert Knolles at the Battle of Pontvallain.

-Most of the major English leaders were killed in a few months and the Black Prince fled to England, where he died in 1376.
+Most of the major English leaders were killed in a few months, and the Black Prince fled to England, where he died in 1376.
 By 1375, Charles recovered much of the English territories in France except Calais and Gascony, effectively nullifying the Treaty of Brétigny.